 |Crimes||Year||UT Campus Property||Residential Facilities*||Non-Campus Property||Public Property||Totals|

-* Each report of stalking is represented as occuring at the first location in the Clery designated geography.
+**Each report of stalking is represented as occurring at the first location in the Clery designated geography.

 |Definition of Crimes|